Puerto Plata, Dominican Republic: Mountain Pico Isabel de Torres

 On the 739 m-high mountain Pico Isabel de Torres, the highest point of Puerto Plata, there is a botanical garden and a replica of Christ the Redeemer, the famous statue in Rio de Janeiro; though the statue is of a smaller size, the mountain itself is taller than that of Rio.
 The roads leading up the mountain are subject to large amounts of rain and are occasionally impassable.

 Transportation

 Puerto Plata is served by Gregorio Luperón International Airport which has service by 13 passenger and 3 cargo airlines.
+Port of Puerto Plata is the main commercial port on the north coast of the Dominican Republic.